 Johannes Lenhard takes care of the administration of KR as the editor-in-chief when he is not on the streets of Paris pursuing his PhD in anthropology on homelessness.
 He likes to write small things from time to time for places such as Vestoj.

-is a writer-flâneuse living in London.
-She obtained her BA at the University of Chicago where she studied existentialism, and continued her research as an MPhil student in intellectual history at Cambridge.
+is a writer-flâneuse in London.
+She studied existentialism and phenomenology at the University of Chicago and Cambridge.
 She has written for the Times Literary Supplement, the Financial Times, and McSweeney’s and tweets at @becbecliuliu

 is the sole fellow on the editorial team, and has been involved in the magazine from its inception.
 He is a regular contributor for the London Review of Books